 We touched upon one of the primary reasons above; ensuring alignment between customer and vendor is critical.
 These regular meetings allow all stakeholders to review if the customer is achieving the goals for which they bought the solution.

-Often, the lead salesperson, the account executive in many cases, is less involved after the deal closes.
+The lead salesperson, the account executive, is often less involved after the deal closes.
 Especially in SaaS sales, the customer is usually handed to the Customer Success or Onboarding team after the paperwork is signed and the AE becomes less involved.

-In SaaS businesses and all others, you have to ensure your customer gets results when they buy from you.
-If they bought your solution to solve a specific problem, they better be able to solve that problem or: A) They will leave you, and B) They will tell everybody they know.
+In SaaS businesses and all others, you must ensure your customers get results when they buy from you.
+If they bought your solution to solve a specific problem, they better be able to solve it, or: A) They will leave you, and B) They will tell everybody they know.

 In most businesses, point B is the one that will destroy you the fastest.

-QBRs are an important practice for companies working to reduce customer churn.
+QBRs are an essential practice for companies working to reduce customer churn.

 How do you set up your QBRs?